-The Solar Time to Civil Time Estimator© and (coming soon!) our new The Recorder's Reference©
+The Solar Time to Civil Time Estimator© and now

 The Estimator is a useful reference card that allows anyone to check the accuracy of any sundial in the British Isles by converting the dial's displayed solar time to civil time.
 It provides the means to make approximate estimates of both the Longitude and Equation of Time corrections.
 If care is taken the final estimate of dial time correction can be within one minute and it is often within 30 seconds of the fully calculated value.